pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/3_setup_configuration_storage.md

 Currently, MySQL and Sqlite are supported.
 For both, you will need to make sure that the corresponding php extension is installed.
 Configuring the conf.sql plugin will be a multiple step action:

-+ Inside the Global Configurations > Core Configs > Configurations Management, first define an SQL Connexion: choose the correct driver (MySQL or Sqlite) and fill the options values accordingly.
++ Inside the Application Parameters > Configs Backends, first define an SQL Connexion: choose the correct driver (MySQL or Sqlite) and fill the options values accordingly.
     - For MySQL
         * Host: generally localhost, or a server name provided by your hosting
         * Database: an existing database name